Projects per year

 Biography

 Grant Michelson is Professor of Management in Macquarie Business School.
-He is an elected member of Macquarie University Academic Senate representing the Business School from 2021 until the end of 2022.
-His research interests include corporate social responsibility (CSR), organisational behaviour (especially the role of communication in organisations), and how people experience work.
+He is an elected member of Academic Senate of Macquarie University representing the Business School for three terms from 2021 until the end of 2026.
+His research interests include business ethics, corporate social responsibility (CSR), organisational behaviour (especially the role of communication in organisations), and how people experience work.
+Current activities are focused on modern slavery, the concept of suffering, and ways to resolve these challenges.
 He has extensive senior leadership experience and strategic capability in managing people, projects and processes across different institutions and national settings including:

 - Associate Dean, Learning & Teaching (interim) in Macquarie Business School, Macquarie University from April to Sept 2020.